304 North Cardinal St.

 You may also want to consider other environmental factors, such as heat and humidity.
 If your microgreen tray is very close to a drafty window, it could be negatively affected by the cold.

-Basil also may be affected by indoor humidity.
-The dry winter air in heated homes can desiccate the soil and dry the plant.
+Basil may also be affected by indoor humidity.
+The dry winter air in heated homes can desiccate the soil and dry the plants.
 Consider using a humidifier if the air in your house is particularly dry.

 Air movement helps too